 The most accurate statistics are those produced by the Notaries, with breakdowns by nationality, autonomous regions and prices per square metre.
 These are published half-yearly.
-We get the 1st half year in October of the same year and the 2nd half in April of the following year.
-In addition, I analyse Ministry of Transport, Movement & Urban Planning (MITMA) statistics for breakdown by province and municipality.
-At these levels it is easy to spot market hotspots.
+We get the 1st half year in October of the same year and the 2nd half in March of the following year.
+In addition, I analyse Ministry of Transport, Movement & Urban Planning (MITMA) statistics, which are published quarterly, giving breakdowns by province and municipalities, making it easy to spot market hotspots.
 However, they do not count by nationality, foreign buyers are counted as a block.

 In general, I pay no attention to statistics from the Property Registries as they don't record when a purchase is actually done but when it is entered in the Registry, which may be weeks and even months later.
-So, for accuracy, I stick with the Notaries.
+So, for accuracy, I stick with the Notaries and MITMA.